jimsimon/easy_json/README.md

 A serialization package for easily converting Dart objects to and from JSON.

 # Features
-* Written entirely in Dart
+* Written entirely in Dart (does not rely on Dart's JSON Codec)
 * Works on the VM only (dart2js support is in-progress)
 * Handles escaped JSON strings
+* Easy to extend with support for new types via codecs
+* Easy to override existing type codecs

 # Limitations
 * Dart classes must either have a no-args constructor, or a codec must be defined for that type.